AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-cat-type.md

 ---
 description: Material Type.
 Surface type of the material.
 Used in conjunction with catalog Gloss and catalog Roughness to control 3D reflection render effects.
-seo-description: Material Type.
-Surface type of the material.
-Used in conjunction with catalog Gloss and catalog Roughness to control 3D reflection render effects.
-seo-title: Type

 solution: Experience Manager
 title: Type
-uuid: 8e367013-ed4c-4504-baf7-26ea27d96469

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---